EVERY DAY IS A HOLIDAY

 Hallelujah Junction is an unincorporated community straddling the high-elevation border between northern California and Nevada.
 More a truck stop than a town, it's known almost solely for its memorably festive name.
-Composer John Adams owns a cabin near Hallelujah Junction and named a short composition after the community.
+Composer John Adams owned a cabin near Hallelujah Junction and named a short composition after the community.

 In 1938, Julius Thurson started a holiday-themed toy factory he called "Christmas" along the shores of Lake Superior.
 The factory was destroyed by a fire only two years later, but the town of same name he developed around it remains.
 With a current population of 400, Christmas is now known as a popular resort area for snowmobilers or cross-country skiers.

-Every December, thousands flock to the festively-decorated post office so their holiday mail can be emblazoned with the town's special Christmas postmark.
+Every December, thousands flock to the festively decorated post office so their holiday mail can be emblazoned with the town's special Christmas postmark.
 The unincorporated area east of Orlando takes its name from Fort Christmas, which was established near Christmas Creek during the second Seminole War.
 Today it serves as a historical park and hosts a free "Cracker Christmas" celebration each year featuring pioneer demonstrations and a whole lot of home-cooked barbecue.

-Like Bethlehem and several other nearby owns— Emmaus, Egypt, Jordan Creek — Nazareth was named for a Biblical town.
-The borough in Northampton County was founded in 1740 by German missionaries, and the Moravian Historical Society pays tribute to its heritage with their Christmas in Nazareth event, featuring an artisans' village, museum visits, and a local ice-carver.
+Like Bethlehem and several other nearby towns — Emmaus, Egypt, Jordan Creek — Nazareth was named for a Biblical location.
+The borough in Northampton County was founded in 1740 by German missionaries, and a Moravian Historical Society has long paid tribute to its heritage with a “Christmas in Nazareth” event, featuring an artisans' village, museum visits, and a local ice-carver.

 A village of 400 residents processes more than 12,800 cards each December sent by people around the world who want the town's latest, custom-designed postmark stamp.
 The Joy postmark has been designed by students and residents every year since 1985, except when it was eliminated due to budget cuts one year in 2013.

 The ubiquitous holiday tale of Rudolph the red-nosed reindeer didn't exist until 1939, nearly a century after this Wisconsin village was named for young resident Rudolph Hecox.
 Still, the town embraced the reindeer version, putting images of the famous reindeer on all of its street signs.
-Thousands of holiday cards are sent to the Rudolph post office to receive a special Rudolph the Red-Nosed Reindeer postmark.
+Thousands of holiday cards are sent to the Rudolph post office to get a special Rudolph the Red-Nosed Reindeer postmark.

 There's little snow to be seen no matter the time of year in Snowflake, which was actually named for its Mormon founders Erastus Snow and William Jordan Flake.
 The town holds an annual Christmas festival with many free events, including nativity displays, a tree lighting, theater productions, and a parade.

 Mistletoe is an unincorporated town that grew from a stop on the Kentucky Union Railway.
-Mistletoe was named by the railroad for a pervasive native plant -- the same vibrant mistletoe used as a holiday decoration encouraging couples to kiss.
+Mistletoe was named by the railroad for a pervasive native plant — the same vibrant mistletoe used as a holiday decoration encouraging couples to kiss.

 Noel was a town named for prominent early citizens C.W. and W.J.
 Noel, but soon capitalized on the seasonal implication of its name.
-The Noel Post Office similarly receives tens of thousands of Christmas cards each December that are then postmarked with a town stamp that includes the slogan The Christmas City in the Ozark Vacation Land.
+The Noel Post Office gets tens of thousands of Christmas cards each December that are postmarked with a town stamp that includes the slogan “The Christmas City in the Ozark Vacation Land.”